stevens68/twixtbot-ui/README.md

   - 1.0 greedy: the move with the best p-value is always chosen (default)
   - 0.95 greedy: the move with the best p-value is *almost* always chosen
   - ...
-  - 0.5 stochastic choice using the p-values, i.e if a move has a p-value of 0.3 it will be chosen with a probability of 0.3
+  - 0.5 stochastic choice using the p-values, i.e. if a move has a p-value of 0.3 it will be chosen with a probability of 0.3
-  - 0.0 random uniform: all legal moves have the same probalility to be chosen.
+  - 0.0 random uniform: all legal moves have the same probaility to be chosen.

 - *model folder*: no reason to change this unless you have a second network (default: `../model/pb`)
 - *trials*: number of MCTS iterations.
 Set it to 0 to switch off MCTS (default: 0)